Virgin Atlantic Airlines Flight Delay Compensation

 Virgin Atlantic Delayed / Cancelled Flights Compensation

-If you are an air passenger travelled with Virgin Atlantic Airways and your flight has been delayed, or your booked flight was cancelled, or you were denied boarding due to overbooking, you are entitled to compensation of up to €600 under EU 261 rule.
+If you are an air passenger traveled with Virgin Atlantic Airways and your flight has been delayed, or your booked flight was cancelled, or you were denied boarding due to overbooking, you are entitled to compensation of up to €600 under EU 261 rule.

 Virgin Atlantic is known to be one of the reputed airlines.
 It happens to take care of passengers and their needs.
-But sometimes their flights are delayed or cancelled due to reasons which could have been foreseen.
+But sometimes their flights are delayed or canceled due to reasons which could have been foreseen.

 As the airline is based in the UK, it is governed by the European Union Regulation EC 261 of 2004.
-It enables air passengers to ask for reimbursement or refund for a delayed, cancelled, overbooked or a missed flight.
+It enables air passengers to ask for reimbursement or refund for a delayed, canceled, overbooked or a missed flight.

 Usually, it’s an easy process to ask for compensation from the airline.
 Whereas it has been found that when a passenger approached directly for EU compensation, they are less likely to be successful.